rarebreed/rarebreed.github.io/_posts/2018-02-28-doing-it-wrong.md

 Look at all the compile to javascript languages too.
 How come all of them are statically typed?
 If dynamic languages are so awesome, how come Microsoft invested all this energy into typescript, and Facebook into flow and reasonml?
 Or google with dart (a failed effort, and they are now using typesscript as an official language).
-If three of the biggest javascript using companies switched over from javascript to some other language...why?
+If three of the biggest javascript using companies switched over from javascript to some other typed language...why?

 Ok, one could reasonably argue that javascript sucks.
 I think you will be hard pressed to find javascript programmers who even if they like javascript, wont admit that javascript has a ton of problems.
 The problems with _this_, non-lexical scoping,